-Rio, Brazil - November 3-7, 2025
+Rio de Janeiro - November 3-7, 2025

-Belem, Brazil - November 10-20, 2025
+Belem - November 10-20, 2025

 MCAP Action & Implementation

-2024 Joint Statement
+COP29 Joint Statement

-Mini Sprint Project Acceleration
+Mini Sprint Update

-In 2024 at COP29, leaders representing 16 subnational governments for regions with Mediterranean climate types came together under MCAP to issue a joint statement, calling upon the UNFCCC and COP leaders to recognize the importance of Mediterranean bioregions and committed to enhance cooperation among subnational governments with Mediterranean climates.
+Last year, at COP29, leaders representing 16 subnational governments for regions with Mediterranean climate types came together under MCAP to issue a joint statement, calling upon the UNFCCC and COP leaders to recognize the importance of Mediterranean bioregions and committed to enhance cooperation among subnational governments with Mediterranean climates.

-The MCAP Secretariat launched the Mini Sprints initiative to spur acceleration and collaboration by leveraging the expertise and knowledge of MCAP member regions.
+The MCAP Secretariat launched the Mini Sprint initiative to spur acceleration and collaboration by leveraging the expertise and knowledge of MCAP member regions.
 Through this effort, MCAP unlocked $150,000 in philanthropic funds to help advance three projects across six partner regions to address extreme heat, wildfire, and drought.

 MCAP is developing a first of its kind Action Index, compiling actions being undertaken to build resilience across its member regions.
 The Action Index, which will be completed in 2026, provides the first comparative snapshot of real actions being implemented across five continents, highlighting where progress is being made and what’s working to create a foundation for faster, evidence-based action in regions facing some of the world’s most severe climate pressures.